-Walkingsticks are found in most every habitat.
+Walkingsticks are found in most habitats.
 There are around 3,000 species; all are nocturnal and plant eating.
-Species in this order come in a variety of sizes with the females typically being larger.
-They will vary somewhat in color as they use color to blend into their environments.
+There are a variety of sizes with the females typically being larger.
+Colors vary, too, as they use color to blend into their environments.

 Diapheromeridae – Walkingsticks